 Two buildings in particular housed living nightmares for the patients of Byberry Mental Hospital.
 The “incontinent ward” was where men were kept mostly naked with no furniture, activities, music, or bathroom facilities.
 It was a large concrete room full of urine and feces.
 Another building was referred to as “The Death House or Violent Ward” where the patients would often attack each other using whatever they could turn into a weapon.
 This building contained a room that held row upon row of patients strapped down to the frame of their beds.

 Before Byberry was eventually demolished, it had been reported that the catacombs were spooky and haunted by ghosts of former patients with one that was a particularly violent entity.
 It was also reported that Satanic Rituals were said to have been performed on the grounds as well.
+It would seem that some of the souls of the departed are not resting in peace.

 In 1916 forty patients moved into the hospital prior to its opening in 1917.
 The hospital continued to grow in response to the needs of the surrounding area and by the 1930s the hospital had opened a ward for WWI veterans, another for civilian men, another for women and a separate ward as a Tuberculosis Sanitarium.
 The 1940s brought electro-convulsive therapy (ECT) into fashion for those suffering from mental illness.
 The 1950s saw the practice of lobotomies used on the mentally ill.